Interview Question: Demonstrating Leadership Skills – Answer Tips

 Remember though that the B-STAR technique is descriptive not prescriptive.
 You do not need to follow this flow strictly, go with what is best for your answers and that will allow you to put your point across and show your experience the best.

-Do not avoid the question – Answer directly about your experience with budget constraints.
+Do not avoid the question by talking about unrelated experiences.

-Do not overhype the situation – Keep the description realistic and grounded.
+Do not overhype the situation to the point it seems unbelievable.

-Do not say you have no experience with the subject matter – If lacking direct experience, discuss relevant skills or learning attitudes.
+Do not say you have no experience with learning new things quickly.

-Tell me about a time you had to work with a strict budget – Example answers
+Tell me about a time you had to learn something new quickly – Example answers

 Example Answer 1